zhjngli/board-game-ml/README.md

 ### ML methods

+The following two methods currently use native python, without any fancy libraries or frameworks.
+It's inefficient, but forces me to consider the details.

 - Simple [Q-learning](src/learners/q.py), which attempts to track the whole q-table.
 As opposed to deep q-learning which uses a neural network to guess the best possible action given a state.
 Works well when rewards can be calculated per action.
 - [Monte carlo](src/learners/monte_carlo.py) learning.
 Works for episodic rewards, where the value of each state/action is primarily determined after the game is complete.
 Stores all the states that it's explored, and the associated value of each state.

+The next two methods use a form of deep reinforcement learning with the introduction of neural networks.

 - [Alpha Zero](src/learners/alpha_zero/).
 Combines a neural network with monte carlo tree search so that the training is more optimized.
 Only needs to store the neural network weights (and self-play training examples, if preferred), so it's much more memory efficient than storing all the explored states.

-Both of these methods currently use native python, without any fancy libraries or frameworks.
-It's inefficient, but forces me to consider the details.
+- [Deep Q Learning](src/learners/deep_q.py).
+Similar to q-learning, but it replaces the q-table with a neural network, drastically reducing the memory usage.

 ### Games
 - A [random walk game](src/games/random_walk/random_walk.py) which scores points at the right bound and loses points at the left bound.
 This is trained with q-learning and a monte carlo method.